-Figure 2 illustrates the effect of this level astrometric precision on the ability to distinguish non- $D^{-4}$ behavior from stochastic variation and shape effects.
+To analyse the detection statistics reliably we consider a large number of realizations for PS1 objects.
+Figure 2 illustrates the effect of the PS1 level of photometric precision on the ability to distinguish non- D^{-4} behavior from stochastic variation and shape effects.
 In these figures we illustrate the results of a simulation of 10,000 trans-Neptunian objects (TNOs) observed with flux uncertainty of 3% and 5%, given year-round observations with a weekly cadence.
 We neglect treating bright time and the fraction of the year when the object is set; we assume that the loss in observed time is made up for by the fact that objects will be observed in multiple bands, effectively increasing the signal-to-noise of a given epoch's observation by a similar factor.

 In making this simulation, we assumed that 5,000 of the objects have luminosities dictated by reflected light, and their distance from the Sun varied as that of an object with semi-major axis of 40 AU with an eccentricity of 0.2.
 To be conservative, these objects are assumed to have highly non-spherical shapes (triaxial ellipsoids with a/b = 2 and c = b) with random pole orientations and spin periods of several hours to several days.
-Thus, as they travel around their orbit the average projected area that the observer sees changes, leading to a correlation in flux with distance from the Sun which is not strictly $D^{-4}$ .
-This manifests as an H-magnitude that varies with an object's ecliptic longitude - and therefore its distance from the Sun (the H-magnitude is defined such that it should not change for $\alpha = -4$ ).
+Thus, as they travel around their orbit the average projected area that the observer sees changes, leading to a correlation in flux with distance from the Sun which is not strictly D^{-4} .
+This manifests as an H-magnitude that varies with an object's ecliptic longitude - and therefore its distance from the Sun D; the H-magnitude is defined such that it should not change with D for $\alpha = -4$.
 For a description of the lightcurve model used, see Masiero et al. (2009).

-We measure the statistical strength of a correlation between each object's observed Hmagnitude and its distance from the Sun, given the sample of observations up to time Tusing a non-parametric Spearman's R rank correlation coefficient.
-As illustrated in these figures, as time goes on the detection of a correlation between heliocentric distance and H-magnitude becomes more significant.
+We measured the statistical strength of a correlation between each object's observed Hmagnitude and its distance from the Sun, given the sample of observations up to time Tusing a non-parametric Spearman's R rank correlation coefficient.
+The figures illustrate that as time goes on the detection of a correlation between heliocentric distance and H-magnitude becomes more significant.

 However, we find that the significance does not grow as fast as it would if the objects were intrinsically luminous instead of shining in reflected light.
 The other 5,000 objects in the simulation were assumed to have no intrinsic variability, and were intrinsically luminous with no component of reflected light.
 They were sampled with the same cadence and photometric scatter as the reflected-light TNOs, and their distance from the Sun was varied in the same way.
-As illustrated in Figure 2, after 2-3 years over 50% of all such intrinsically luminous objects would be detected by this metric with greater significance than 95% of the reflected-light TNOs.
+As illustrated in Figure 2, after ~ 2 years over 50% of all such intrinsically luminous objects would be distinguished from the reflected-light TNOs by this metric with significance greater than 95%.